ModUDuke/Causal-Inference-Introduction/chapter3.md

 |    Nat’l Ranking of Team   |  21   |   15  |  11   |   4   |   7   |  13   |

-We inserted this table into the R workspace What variable looks like it is **positively** correlated with attendance?
+We inserted this table into the R workspace so that you may examine with R's correlation function (`cor`).
+What variable looks like it is **positively** correlated with attendance?

 *** =instructions
 - Mean Daily High Temperature